Happy-Ferret/iLib/doc/Backlog.md

 * code to auto-detect the locale of the environment that iLib is running in - DONE
     * perhaps part of the Locale class when you call the constructor with no arguments?
     * check the environment, http headers if available, browser variables if available, etc.
+    * in a browser, check for locale cookies in the request
 * person names - DONE
     * parsing
     * formatting
     * sort names (in German and Dutch, "von Beethoven" sorts under "B" instead of "V")
+    * add more locales
 * phone numbers - DONE (Needs more locale data for many other countries)
     * parsing
     * formatting